 Included in our accounting for defined benefit pension plan are assumptions on future discount rates and the expected return on Plan assets.
-The Company considers current market conditions, including changes in interest rates and plan asset investment returns, as well as long-term assumptions in determining these assumptions.
+The Company considers current market conditions, including changes in interest rates and plan asset investment returns.
 Actuarial assumptions may differ materially from actual results due to changing market and economic conditions or higher or lower withdrawal rates.
 These differences may result in a significant impact to the amount of net pension expense or income recorded in the future.

 A discount rate is used to determine the present value of future payments.
 In general, our liability increases as the discount rate decreases and decreases as the discount rate increases.
-The discount rate used to determine our future benefit obligation was 5.0% and 4.0% at December 31, 2013 and 2012, respectively.
+The discount rate used to determine our future benefit obligation was 5.0% and 4.0% at December 31, 2014 and 2013, respectively.
 The discount rate is a significant factor in determining the amounts reported.
-A 50 basis point change in the discount rate of 5.0% used at December 31, 2013 would have a \$2.5 million effect on Plan's projected benefit obligation.
+A 50 basis point change in the discount rate of 4.0% used at December 31, 2014 would have a \$2.5 million effect on the Plan's projected benefit obligation.

 The Company developed the expected return on plan assets by considering various factors which include targeted asset allocation percentages, historical returns, and expected future returns.
-The Company assumed an expected rate of return of 8.0% in both 2013 and 2012.
-A 50 basis point change in the expected rate of return would have \$.1 million effect on the Plan's subsequent year's net periodic pension cost.
+The Company assumed an expected rate of return of 8.0% in both 2014 and 2013 .
+A 50 basis point change in the expected rate of return would have a $\$.1$ million effect on the Plan's subsequent year's net periodic pension cost.